How to Use Pingplotter for Network Troubleshooting

 This information is read by 8x8’s Network Engineering team (or your IT Staff) to identify where packet loss or latency is being introduced into the call.
 From this, the 8x8 Network Engineering team can provide recommendations to resolve the issue.

 A complete graph is created showing the results over the duration of the test.
-To provide the most complete information, we recommend running the test for at least the duration of your business hours, if not 24 hours.
+To provide the most complete information, we recommend running the test for a minimum of 2 hours or for at least the duration of your business hours, if not 24 hours.
 This graph provides the three most important metrics graphed simultaneously: Jitter, Packet Loss, and Latency.

 Change Run Time Range